There’s plenty of interest in the garden now, and here’s a selection of a few plants in flower and looking great at the moment.

 Magnolia x soulangeana

 If you are looking for an ornamental tree that will tolerate wet, soggy soil, you need to look no further than a magnolia.
-They prefer moist, slightly acidic soil that has been improved with compost or leaf mould as this will get the tree off to a good start.
+They prefer moist, slightly acidic soil that has been improved with compost or leaf mould, as this will get the tree off to a good start.

 Magnolia stellata